Criminal Defense Law Firm Protecting the Legal Rights of People Charged with a White Collar Case

 For the crime of embezzlement in Los Angeles, the elements are:

-• (3) You used that property for your own ends with the specific intent to deprive that person of his or her property.
+- (3) You used that property for your ends with the specific intent to deprive that person of his or her property.

 Embezzlement cases often occur in employment contexts in which an employee, for example, is entrusted with a company's credit card but then uses that credit card for his or her own personal expenses.
 Federal embezzlement laws target theft from the federal government.

-Also, federal laws cover theft of property that is owned by a private entity but, pursuant to a contract, the government has paid for it.
+Also, federal laws cover the theft of property owned by a private entity but paid for by the government pursuant to a contract.

-For example, accounting employee taking money from a federal scholarship fund; could be charged with embezzlement under federal laws.
-Speak with your Los Angeles while collar crime defense lawyer to review the details of your case.
+For example, an accounting employee taking money from a federal scholarship fund could be charged with embezzlement under federal laws.
+Speak with your Los Angeles white collar crime defense lawyer to review the details of your case.

-Embezzlement is punished as a grand theft offense if the amount involved was over $950 or a petty theft offense if the amount involved was under $950.
+Embezzlement is punished as a grand theft offense if the amount involved is over $950 or as a petty theft offense if the amount involved is under $950.

-If it is charged as a petty theft, it is always a misdemeanor and the maximum penalty is up to six months in County jail.
-If it is charged as grand theft, it is a “wobbler,” meaning it can be either a misdemeanor or felony depending on the prosecutor's choice.
+If it is charged as petty theft, it is always a misdemeanor, and the maximum penalty is up to six months in County jail.
+If it is charged as grand theft, it is a “wobbler,” meaning it can be either a misdemeanor or felony, depending on the prosecutor's choice.

 If it is a misdemeanor, the maximum penalty is up to one year in County jail.
 If it is a felony, the maximum penalty is three years incarceration.

-For example, if you had a company credit card and thought you could use it to purchase a new laptop computer, but in fact did not have the authorization for that purchase, that would still not qualify as embezzlement.
+For example, if you had a company credit card and thought you could use it to purchase a new laptop computer but did not have the authorization for that purchase, that would still not qualify as embezzlement.

-A defense lawyer can also argue that you did not have the intent to permanently deprive the other person of their property.
+A defense lawyer can also argue that you did not have the intent to deprive the other person of their property permanently.
 An attorney could even argue the police arrested the wrong person.

 See related: Civil Compromise in Criminal Cases